dcnz-interviews/lifts/README.md

 <br />
 These can range from search algorithms on shopping apps to complex scalable systems with multiple databases and integration points.
 <br />
 For this challenge we don't want you to spend an entire week coding away.
-Please select the desired design pattern, plan carefully and you'll find it to be easy.
+Please select the desired pattern, plan carefully and you'll find it to be easy.
 <br />
 Hopefully this sparks some of that passion we share for solving problems and future proofing for the next colleague that comes along.
 <br />